Code page 866: LST 1284

 Lithuanian Standard LST 1284:1993, known as Code page 1119 or unofficially as Code page 772, mostly matches the "modified" Code page 866, except for the addition of quotation marks in the last row and the replacement of the mixed single-double box-drawing characters with Lithuanian letters (compare code page 850).
 Unlike KBL, the Russian Ё/ё is retained.

 It accompanies LST 1283 (Code page 774/1118), which encodes the additional Lithuanian letters at the same locations as LST 1284, but is based on Code page 437 instead.
 It was later superseded by LST 1590-1 (Code page 775), which encodes these Lithuanian letters in the same locations, but does not include Cyrillic letters, replacing them with Latvian and Estonian letters.

 Ukrainian and Belarusian variants

 Ukrainian standard RST 2018-91 is designated by IBM as Code page 1125 (CCSID 1125), abbreviated CP1125, and also known as CP866U, CP866NAV or RUSCII.
 It matches the original Alternative code page for all points except for F2hex through F9hex inclusive, which are replaced with Ukrainian letters.
 Code page/CCSID 1131 matches code page 866 for all points except for F8hex, F9hex, and FChex through FEhex inclusive, which are replaced with otherwise-missing Ukrainian and Belarusian letters, in the process displacing the bullet character (∙) from F9hex to FEhex.
 The differing rows are shown below.

+Also, the so-called CP 866ukr code page is a modified version of CP866 with the replacement of Ўў by Іі.
+Unlike CP1125, it maintains full compatibility of Ukrainian letters with CP866, although Ґґ is missing.
+It is not included in the standard Windows distributions, but some users install a home-made patch that allows using this encoding to work in command-line programs (such as FAR Manager) with filenames containing the Cyrillic Іі.

+Hryvnia variants

+FreeDOS code page 30040 is a variant of code page 866 which replaces the currency sign (¤) at byte 0xFD with the hryvnia sign (₴, U+20B4).

+FreeDOS code page 30039 is a variant of code page 1125 which makes the same replacement.